isabella232/sc_Charts/1 - Data/Script.markdown

 	Streamer.aggregateTotalStreamers
 ```

 I'll use the `enumerated` method, as I need both the indices _and_ values of that array, as I pipe them into `map`, creating instances of `ChartDataEntry`.
-The indices are the `x` values, but they needed to be converted to `Double`s first.
+The indices are the `x` values, but they need to be converted to `Double`s first.
 The streamer counts are already `Double`s so they can be used as the `y` values directly.

 ```swift
         let entries =